RKWKomZe/RkwAjax/ReadMe.md

 </rkwAjax:ajaxWrapper>
 ```

-This will be code rendered to the frontend:
+This will be code rendered to the frontend like this:
 ```
 <div class="filters">
     <form>